IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/features.md

 ### Caching

-- [x] Caching has been reimplemented from the ground up and now it's being managed by a central registry.
+- [x] Caching was reimplemented from the ground up and now it's being managed by a central registry.
 This allows for tracking useful statistics of all cacheable parts of vectorbt, such as to display the total cached size in MB.
 Full control and transparency.

 ```pycon title="Display caching statistics of a portfolio"
 >>> price = vbt.YFData.fetch('BTC-USD').get('Close')